fosterbass/openpos-framework/openpos-client-libs/README.md

 Same concept as a Screen but created in a dialog container instead of in the main document.

-These also should also extend PosScreen but should have the @Dialog decorator applied instead of @Screen
+These also should also extend PosScreenDirective but should have the @Dialog decorator applied instead of @Screen

 ### Keyboard Module